Jumio/mobile-sdk-ios/docs/integration_guide.md

         delegate?.display(logicalErrorMessage: logicalErrorMessage)
     }
 ```

+#### Instant Feedback
+The use of Instant Feedback provides immediate end user feedback by performing a usability check on any image the user took and prompting them to provide a new image immediately if this image is not usable, for example because it is too blurry.
+Please refer to the [JumioRejectReason table](#class-jumiorejectreason) for a list of all reject possibilities.

 # Security
 All SDK related traffic is sent over HTTPS using TLS and public key pinning.
 Additionally, the information itself within the transmission is also encrypted utilizing __Application Layer Encryption__ (ALE).
 ALE is a Jumio custom-designed security protocol that utilizes RSA-OAEP and AES-256 to ensure that the data cannot be read or manipulated even if the traffic was captured.